mufpga/MicroFPGA/tutorials/installing_microfpga.md

    1. Click on the link to download and install Alchitry Labs.
    2. Download [Zadig](https://zadig.akeo.ie/).
    3. Follow the instructions ("Installing WinUSB" section) to configure the FPGA interface 0 with the WinUSB driver using Zadig.
    4. Install Vivado or IceCube2 depending on your FPGA (Au or Cu), the links are at the [bottom of the page]((https://alchitry.com/pages/alchitry-labs)).
 You will need to register an account with Xilinx to install Vivado.
+Note that the installation folders will be quite big.

 4. Start Alchitry Labs and in the "Settings" menu, set the location of the compiling tools (Vivado or IceCube2).